 The NAIC has played an active role in fostering the program and providing assistance to insurers and the federal government as the program is implemented.
 The NAIC and its members have also testified before both houses of Congress on the need to extend the program.

 The NAIC Property and Casualty Insurance (C) Committee and its Terrorism Insurance Implementation Working Group (TIIWG) recently adopted a model bulletin, including an expedited filing form intended to help state insurance regulators advise insurers about regulatory requirements related to providing terrorism insurance under the revised program.
 The model bulletin provides guidance to insurers related to rate filings and policy language that state regulators would find acceptable to protect U.S. businesses from acts of terrorism.
 The model bulletin describes important changes that are contained in the Act and informs insurers regarding whether rate and policy form filings might be needed.

 The Working Group adopted the Model Disclosure Forms [ Form 1 ] [ Form 2 ].
-Insurers use the forms as drafted, they may modify the forms to meet individual circumstances or use forms that are substantially similar.
+Insurers may use the forms as drafted, modify the forms to meet individual circumstances, or use forms that are substantially similar.
 The U.S. Department of the Treasury worked with the Committee and the Working Group to assure that the disclosures satisfy the revised disclosure requirements in the Act.

 State insurance regulators began collecting data related to terrorism risk insurance in 2016.
 Additional information on that data collection process can be found on the NAIC website.

 The U.S. Department of the Treasury website provides updated information on the Program, including announcements of all rulemakings, interpretive guidance, and requests for public comments.